Carjacking: In particular cities

 Carjackings were common in Newark, New Jersey, in the 1990s, and a wave of carjackings took place again in 2010.
 There were 288 carjackings in the city in 2010 (a 70% increase from the previous year), and Essex County (which includes Newark) had 69 in December 2010 alone.
 The Associated Press reported that "unlike previous carjackings, in which thieves would strip vehicles for parts or sell them in other states, the recent wave perplexed law enforcement officials because almost all appeared to be done by thrill-seeking young men who would steal the cars for a few hours, drive them around and then abandon them."
 After federal, state, and law enforcement agencies formed a task force, 42 suspects were charged, and carjackings dropped dramatically.
 However, national media attention on carjackings in Essex County returned in December 2013, when a Hoboken lawyer was murdered at The Mall at Short Hills in Millburn, New Jersey, while defending his wife from four assailants, who were all later convicted of the crime.

+On the night of April 18, 2013, Chinese national Dun "Danny" Meng was held at gunpoint by brothers Dzhokhar and Tamerlan Tsarnaev, perpetrators of the Boston Marathon bombing three days earlier, at a gas station in Cambridge, Massachusetts.
+The Tsarnaev brothers had hijacked Meng's car, a Mercedes-Benz M-Class, and filled it with enough gas to drive to Times Square, where they were plotting their next attack.
+While both brothers were distracted, Meng managed to get out of his Mercedes and run to a different gas station across the street, where he urged the cashier inside to call 911.